phildeeplearning/phildeeplearning.github.io/index.markdown

 [[About](#about) · [Speakers](#conference-speakers) · [Call for Abstracts](#call-for-abstracts)]

-A two-day conference on the philosophy of deep learning, organized by [Ned Block](https://www.nedblock.us/) (New York University), [David Chalmers](https://consc.net/) (New York University) and [Raphaël Millière](https://raphaelmilliere.com) (Columbia University), and jointly sponsored by the [Center for Science and Society](https://scienceandsociety.columbia.edu/) at Columbia University and the [Center for Mind, Brain, and Consciousness](https://wp.nyu.edu/consciousness/) at New York University.
+A two-day conference on the philosophy of deep learning, organized by [Ned Block](https://www.nedblock.us/) (New York University), [David Chalmers](https://consc.net/) (New York University) and [Raphaël Millière](https://raphaelmilliere.com) (Columbia University), and jointly sponsored by the [Presidential Scholars in Society and Neuroscience program](https://scienceandsociety.columbia.edu/content/presidential-scholars-society-and-neuroscience) at Columbia University and the [Center for Mind, Brain, and Consciousness](https://wp.nyu.edu/consciousness/) at New York University.

 ## About